awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/WRAP_UP.md

 1. You closed your RDP session and properly stopped your F1 instance.

 ### Next steps

-The preconfigured instance and account provided by Xilinx will deactivated shortly after the Developer Lab.
-If you do not already have an AWS account, you can create one [here](https://aws.amazon.com/) to continue on AWS F1.

 To take your AWS F1 and SDAccel experience further, we recommend the following resources:

 | Resource | Title                       | Description  |